csci596team/parallel-sudoku/README.md

 ### Experiments and Results

 Finally we have done scalability analysis of this sudoku solver.
-We conduct experiment on 16 by 16 sudoku.
+Due to 9 by 9 sudoku is way to fast to be solved, we conduct experiment on 16 by 16 sudoku.

 **Execution Time for 16x16 Sudoku**